jamessch16/CMPUT291_Assignment3/README.md

 CMPUT 291 Assignment 3

-SQL code modified from CMPUT 291 Assignment 2 v3 solutions.
+SQL code was modified from CMPUT 291 Assignment 2 v3 solutions.
+The Python framework was written by group members.

 Group Members:
 James Schaefer-Pham